Pest: Spotted Lanternfly

 Adults are 1 inch long and ½ inch wide at rest.
 The forewing is gray with black spots of varying sizes and the wing tips have black spots outlined in gray.
 Hind wings have contrasting patches of red and black with a white band.
 The legs and head are black, and the abdomen is yellow with black bands.
 Early instars (immature stages; 1st, 2nd, and 3rd instar) are black with white spots.
 By the last immature stage, the 4th instar, they develop red patches in addition to the black color with white spots.
 This is the last immature stage before they mature into an adult.
 Both the immature insect and the adult are quite visually striking.
 Adults are especially so when they have been startled and expose the bright red coloration on the hind wings.
 When the adult is at rest, particularly on the trunk of the tree of heaven, their gray, spotted color may actually cause them to blend in with their surroundings.
 Freshly laid egg masses appear as if coated with a white substance.
 As they age, the egg masses look as if they are coated with gray mud, which eventually takes on a dry/cracked appearance.
 Very old egg masses may look like rows of 30-50 brown seed-like structures aligned vertically in columns.
 Coated egg masses may look like “weird gypsy moth egg masses”, an insect we are more familiar with here in Massachusetts, but they are not.

-This insect has not become established in Massachusetts at this time and therefore the timing of its life cycle may be different locally from as described here.
+The timing of the life cycle of the spotted lanternfly may be different locally (in MA) from what is described here.
 As with most insects, the timing of their life cycle can vary slightly given local temperatures.
 The following information is based on observations reported from Pennsylvania, but this will be updated for Massachusetts as more information becomes available.